jmaccad1/human_intent_prediction_v2/ViTGaze/README.md

-# Train and Test ViTGaze on HIP-HOP Full
+# Train and Test ViTGaze on Human Intent Prediction Dataset Full (V1 + V2)

 This guide trains and evaluates ViTGaze with: